Office: 645A Salk Hall

-Sharon Connor is an assistant professor in the Department of Pharmacy and Therapeutics at the University of Pittsburgh School of Pharmacy.
+Sharon Connor is an associate professor in the Department of Pharmacy and Therapeutics at the University of Pittsburgh School of Pharmacy.
 She is currently the director for the Grace Lamsam Pharmacy Program at the University of Pittsburgh School of Pharmacy.
 Her interests are health care access and global health focusing on underserved populations.

 She graduated from Creighton University with a Bachelor of Arts in Psychology in 1988 and earned a Doctor of Pharmacy in 1993.
 She completed a residency in Pharmacy Practice at Mercy Hospital in Pittsburgh and a specialized residency in Ambulatory Care at the University of Pittsburgh Medical Center (UPMC).
 She worked at the University of Illinois at Chicago College of Pharmacy for four years before returning to Pittsburgh as a faculty member in July 1999.